So far, I have taken you all over the place. You have so far learned:

-- We must make some renovations to our house and put it on the market to sell, along with have sales for most of our belongings that aren’t coming with us.
+- We must make some renovations to our house and put it on the market to sell, along with holding sales for most of our belongings that aren’t coming with us.

 - We must purchase a fifth-wheel RV.
 We are trying to raise cash for that because we would like to put enough down or fully purchase it as we do not want to carry a payment.
 We will have fees for campgrounds, more gas expenses etc., We do not want to make our lifestyle expensive or be stressed about making ends meet.

 - While we do have a nest egg, we are currently being aggressive in investing it so that we can make it bigger as quickly as possible.
-We also would like to leave it mostly alone unless it is being used for further investments or should we need it for an emergency.
+We also would like to leave it alone unless it is being used for further investments or should we need it for an emergency.
+In other words, we don’t want to rely on this money to travel with either.
 We will add to it as we sell our house, and we do have some properties in our portfolio we may choose to part with as well.

 - We will need to figure out how we have income on the road.
 Our rental properties pay for themselves but do not leave enough left over to live on.
 We are experimenting currently with offering some of our places on Airbnb.
 This will potentially allow us to have some “rental overages”.
 Meaning anything we make above rent could be used for our income.
 We can possibly find jobs to telecommute, and my husband has considered doing RV repair and maintenance and advertising in places we stay.
 However, ultimately we would like more freedom than either of those last choices.
 You are going to find out with us whether the Airbnb idea will be something we can build up enough to live comfortably on.
 Should it work, perhaps we can set up new ones in places we travel to.